post-image

 Several sailors requested change of assignment and asked to be transferred, while others filed complaints with the Navy about unsafe procedures.
 Complaints and requests were ignored or denied.

-A year before the disaster, in a letter to a local attorney asking for assistance, a group of Port Chicago sailors wrote that their morale had dropped to "an alarming depth."
+In a 1943 letter to a local attorney asking for assistance, a group of Port Chicago sailors wrote that their morale had dropped to "an alarming depth."
 They wrote: "We, the Negro sailors of the Naval Enlisted Barracks of Port Chicago, California, are waiting for a new deal.
 Will we wait in vain?"

 single-image